 Once target reef sites are selected, in-situ (in water) and ex-situ (aquaria-based) coral nurseries will be established (or existing sites expanded) to provide the source corals for restoration.
-These nurseries will house genetically diverse coral broodstock.
+These nurseries will house genetically diverse coral broodstock that includes genotypes that have survived previous bleaching events and multiple disease outbreaks.
 Broodstock will be sourced from existing programs, damaged/loose corals of opportunity on nearby reefs, and in some cases sourced from donor colonies.
-Broodstock will then be fragmented asexually using micro or macro fragmentation techniques (depending on the species) and grown out for restoration.
-It's anticipated that in-situ nurseries will need to be established near or directly adjacent to each restoration site to restore the plots within that reef site.
+Broodstock will then be fragmented asexually using either micro or macro fragmentation techniques, depending on the species, and grown out for restoration.
+It is anticipated that in-situ nurseries will need to be established near or directly adjacent to each restoration site to restore the plots within that reef site.
 Those in-situ nurseries will be augmented with one or more ex-situ nurseries that will provide corals for multiple restoration sites.
 Ex-situ nurseries are generally constructed along a bay, canal, marina or other protected portion of the coast, but can also utilize inshore warehouse space if an adequate water supply is available.
+Ex-situ nurseries typically consist of a series of shallow tanks, filtration systems, and lab space.
 Ex-situ nurseries should be designed to be resilient to storms.
 Nurseries will be deconstructed at the end of the project or otherwise transferred to another entity.